Ours does. Quite often. He’s a Labrador mix.

-- After a quick “treat” for good behavior, get your dog back into a position that will enable you to look into his ear while his head is resting either on the floor, or on your lap.
+- After a quick “dog treat” for good behavior, get your dog back into a position that will enable you to look into his ear while his head is resting either on the floor, or on your lap.

-- Finally, tear a cotton ball in two or more smaller pieces.
+- Finally, tear a cotton ball into 2 or more smaller pieces.
 Hold your dog’s ear “open” with one hand, while wiping a small piece of cotton through the entire inside of his ear.
 For our Black Lab, it takes about 4 or 5 “wipings” with small cotton balls to get all of the now-loosened gunk out of one ear.

-#2 – Treat the ears immediately with a prescription antibiotic and/or antifungal and/or anti-inflammatory medicine.
+#2 – Then, treat the ears immediately with an antifungal dog ear infection medicine.

 Otomax is an effective combination steroid, antibacterial, and antifungal ointment used to treat acute and chronic ear infections.
-The active ingredients are betamethasone valerate, a steroid; gentamicin sulfate, an antibiotic; and clotrimazole, which is antifungal. ~Drs.
+The active ingredients are betamethasone valerate (a steroid), gentamicin sulfate (an antibiotic), and clotrimazole (an antifungal). ~Drs.
 Foster & Smith

-- Squirt one big drop in each ear.
+- Squirt one big drop of Otomax in each ear.

 - Use the dog’s own ear to close the opening to the ear and massage the liquid all around the inner ear.